RyanAC23/rac_dotfiles/README.md

 ## To Do <a name = "todo"></a>
 (2020-11-27) - There is currently an indexing bug in the package install loop which causes the final package in the .csv file to be missed.

 	     - Most of the packages need links and short descriptions still, but it's 01:06:00.

 	     - Ubuntu-Mate toolbars and customization are missing.
 Find out which files these are and make sure they're in the repo.

+	     - Move music_util to private, new repo and forget about it for a while.

+	     - Remove redundant files and ensure you have all the main dotfiles you'd like for now.